OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Conclusion

 \section{Conclusion}

-We have introduced OmniEarth-Bench, a comprehensive multimodal Earth science benchmark that encompasses all six spheres of the Earth system (atmosphere, lithosphere, Oceansphere, cryosphere, biosphere, and human-activities) along with their cross-sphere interactions.
-This benchmark introduces 100 expert-curated evaluation dimensions and four hierarchical levels of reasoning (perception, general reasoning, expert-knowledge reasoning, and chain-of-thought reasoning), representing a novel and rigorous evaluation design for geoscientific MLLMs.
+We have introduced OmniEarth-Bench, a foundational multimodal benchmark and the first to establish a systematic evaluation across all six spheres of the Earth system (atmosphere, lithosphere, Oceansphere, cryosphere, biosphere, and human-activity sphere) along with their cross-sphere interactions.
+This benchmark introduces 109 expert-curated evaluation dimensions and four hierarchical levels of reasoning (perception, general reasoning, expert-knowledge reasoning, and chain-of-thought reasoning), representing a novel and rigorous evaluation design for geoscientific MLLMs.
 Our results show that even state-of-the-art MLLMs (e.g., Claude) struggle with OmniEarth-Bench; none of the tested models surpassed 35\% accuracy.
 This stark performance gap underscores the benchmark’s difficulty and exposes fundamental limitations in current models’ geoscientific understanding.
-The significance of OmniEarth-Bench lies in its breadth and depth, providing a unified challenge that pushes beyond existing capabilities and highlighting the need for MLLMs that integrate visual perception with expert domain knowledge and advanced reasoning.
-We anticipate that OmniEarth-Bench will serve as a catalyst for future research in geoscientific AI, guiding the development of models capable of expert-level analysis across Earth’s spheres and enabling advanced applications in environmental monitoring, climate science, and Earth system management.
+We anticipate that OmniEarth-Bench will serve as a catalyst for future research in geoscientific AI, guiding the development of models capable of expert-level analysis across Earth’s spheres and enabling advanced applications in environmental monitoring and climate science.

-\textbf{Limitations.} Due to the high cost and difficulty of data acquisition, some spheres currently include only eight evaluation dimensions.
-We plan to expand these by partnering with relevant institutions and companies to obtain more data.

-\textbf{Acknowledgements.} This work was done during the first author's internship at Shanghai Artificial Intelligence Laboratory.